Did you know that Federal Employees have two unique accounts that can be transferred to a Roth IRA?

 I would say that you shouldn’t do a conversion if you can’t afford to pay the taxes out of your cash flow.
 If you have to take the money for taxes out of the amount you’re converting – then it generally does not make sense to do a conversion.

 Anytime you’re converting, you need to make sure you’re clear about whether the conversion happens as a Transfer or a Rollover.
-There is a huge difference, and if you’re not familiar with the differences, check out our section on Transfers vs. Rollovers on our TSP Retirement Page.

 From Your Thrift Savings Plan to a Roth IRA